HermannKroll/KGExtractionToolbox/README_CASE_STUDIES.md

 ```
 A Library Perspective on Nearly-Unsupervised Information Extraction Workflows in Digital Libraries
 ```
-Due to the double-blind review process, we can't publish our case studies as a pull request to GitHub.
-If the paper is accepted, we will make all data publicly available at GitHub.

 # Content
 We performed case studies in three domains: